 What Happened To The Bodies Of The Radium Girls?

-By now, modern industry has done a decent job vetting hazardous elements we could come into contact with — albeit often accidentally.
-Lead was slowly removed from paint starting in 1960, although it still exists in certain paints today.
-We all know that handling mercury with our bare hands is a dumb idea, although some cosmetic products still contain it.
-In the late 1800s arsenic pills hit the market as a way to beautify skin, only to cause arsenic poisoning.
+By now, modern industry has done a decent job weeding out hazardous elements — albeit often accidentally.
+Lead was slowly removed from paint starting in 1960, and it only exists in certain mixtures today.
+We all know that handling mercury with our bare hands is a dumb idea, though some cosmetic products still contain it.
+In the late 1800s, arsenic pills hit the market as a way to beautify skin, only to cause arsenic poisoning.

 Back then, "radium girl" factory workers applied radium-infused paint to clock and watch faces.
 They used their lips to make the tips of their paint brushes fine enough to apply detailed paintwork, aka "lip-pointing."
 Over time, these women suffered a host of horrific diseases, even having chunks of their jaws fall out.
 Ultimately, these women died one by one.
-Most were buried, but at least two — Peg Looney and Mollie Maggia — were exhumed for research purposes.
+Most were buried and remained so, but at least two — Peg Looney and Mollie Maggia — were exhumed for research purposes.

 [Featured image by Esther Mateo and Kate Moore via Wikimedia Commons | Cropped and scaled | CC BY-SA 4.0]